sciencedelicmetatech/recallspection/README.md

 ### Verdict vocabulary

-The draft defines a three-valued verdict — `witnessed` / `consistent-unwitnessed` / `diverged` — structured so that a valid-but-unwitnessed record cannot be reported as fully verified.
+The draft defines a three-valued verdict:  `witnessed` / `consistent-unwitnessed` / `diverged` — structured so that a valid-but-unwitnessed record cannot be reported as fully verified.

 ExactMemory already uses a three-valued vocabulary of its own: